 We’ll provide the science-first advice and leadership Victorians need to protect their health and environment.

 We’re passionate about this state staying one of the most liveable places on the planet – a place where community and industry continue to thrive.

 Victoria's Environment Protection laws are changing, and we all have a part to play.
+We invite you to read and review these changes.
 In July 2020, the Environment Protection Amendment Act 2018 will come into effect.
 Learn more about the new laws.